| Dietary Calcium has recently been associated with weight loss. More

 the calcium paradox and clinical benefits from higher levels.
 However,

+more needs to be said on safety.
 Certain medical conditions might be related to or worsened by increased

 dietary calcium, but this is not clear from the literature from what